Vladimir-A/mf-installcab/README.md

 # mf-installcab
-Installcab based Media Foundation workaround
+Installcab based Media Foundation workaround for Wine

 This makes Resident Evil 2 and some other games work.